lamaxko/Pairs-Trading-Strategy/README.md

 Detailed visualizations of the trading strategies are provided in Jupyter notebooks located in the root directory:

-- `00_EvalBacktest.ipynb`: Evaluation of backtest results for the strategies.
+- `00_EvalBacktest.ipynb`: Evaluation of backtest results for the strategies (In PROGRESS).
 - `01_VisDistanceMethod.ipynb`: Visualization of the Distance Method.
 - `02_VisCointegrationMethod.ipynb`: Visualization of the Cointegration Method.
 - `03_VisCopulasMethod.ipynb`: Visualization of the Copulas Method.